8:00-12:008:00-12:008:00-12:008:00-11:00Return to Transition to In-Person Learning Page

 POSITIVE POOL TEST RESULT

 At the time test samples are collected, they will be pooled together with up to 10 total samples in the same test tube.
 This one tube will then be tested for the presence of COVID-19.
 A positive test indicates that one or more persons who submitted a sample into that pooled tube has COVID-19.
-All individuals who submitted a sample to the positive pool will be contacted by a member of Somerville HHS and referred for follow-up testing (also known as reflex testing) to determine who among the group are negative for COVID-19, and who is positive.
+All individuals who submitted a sample to the positive pool will be contacted by a member of the SPS COVID-19 Testing Team and referred for follow-up testing (also known as reflex testing) to determine who among the group is negative for COVID-19, and who is positive.
+Unless otherwise noted, reflex testing will take place in the individual’s home school.
 Individual results will be shared with each member of the pool.

 If you are positive for COVID-19, you must remain in self-isolation, away from other people (including members of the same household if possible) for at least 10 days following the beginning of your symptoms or positive test result AND until you have been fever-free for 24 hours (without fever-reducing medication) and your symptoms have improved.